wp-plugins/post-state-tags/readme.txt

 * Supports the 4.2 status (in black) of the Front Page and Posts Page (blog page) to easily spot those pages

 > <strong>IMPORTANT NOTE</strong><br>
 > If all your posts or pages have a status of published, nothing will display.
-This plugin doesn't add anything to regular **published** posts, otherwise the screen will looks way too colourful.
+This plugin doesn't add anything to regular **published** posts, otherwise the screen will look way too colourful.
 To see the plugin in action, you will have to set at least one of your posts or pages to DRAFT, PENDING, PROTECTED, PRIVATE or any status **other** than published, to make it show something.

 Some inspiration for the tags was taken from the [WordPress Landing Pages](http://wordpress.org/plugins/landing-pages/) plugin.